These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 - At the end of each semester and at the conclusion of the summer session, all student vehicles must be moved to designated break parking or the vehicle will be considered abandoned.
 The vehicle will be towed and impounded at the owner’s risk and expense.

-- Campus drive from the Fortin Science Center to the Corette Library (on Learning Street), the Corette Library Parking Lot, and the B spaces on Hunthausen are available for daytime parking only (with a permit) from 7am-Midnight.
+- Campus drive from the Fortin Science Center to the Corette Library (on Learning Street), the Corette Library Parking Lot, The PE Center lot, and the B spaces on Hunthausen are available for daytime parking only (with a permit) from 7am-Midnight.

 Night and Weekend and Visitor Parking